Building with MTR Carbon Capture signage under bright blue sky.

 Project Highlights

-• Will be one of the top five largest carbon capture plants in the world when completed.
+• One of the five largest carbon capture plants in the world.

-• As one of the first membrane technology carbon capture systems, a major portion of the design was evaluating material selections and designing ducting/piping for the process, which included deep vacuum conditions.
+• As one of the first membrane technology carbon capture systems, a major portion of the design process focused on evaluating material selections and designing ducting/piping, which included deep vacuum conditions.

 • Installed at the Sargent & Lundy-designed Wyoming Integrated Test Center.